rihemebh/delivery-microservice-devops/README.md

         Make sure that you have  all the tools installed

   - Clone the project
-  - Under the **script** folder you will find 3 scripts
+  - Under the **script** folder you will find scripts  (you should be located under this folder)
       - execute init_tf.bash
       - connect to the cluster
       - execute init_helm.bash